dfinity/nns-dapp/frontend/README.md

 There are a few helpful commands:

 - `npm run format` automatically formats the code according to prettier.
-This command also runs in the Github pipeline.
+This command also runs in the GitHub pipeline.
 - `npm run check` runs Typescript and Eslint checks.